 Most of our students do their summer internship abroad.
 Before they go, they undertake a two-day risk awareness and emergency medical training workshop.

-Alums of the program work around the world and in the U.S., in media such as The New York Times, the BBC, NPR, CNN, The Wall Street Journal, Vice, BuzzFeed, Fusion, CBS, The Independent, the Jakarta Globe, The Phnom Penh Post, and Premium Times (Nigeria).
+Alums of the program work around the world and in the U.S., for such media outlets as The New York Times, the BBC, NPR, CNN, The Wall Street Journal, AP, Reuters, Vice, BuzzFeed, Fusion, The New Republic, CBS, ABC, and NBC.